moezmustafa/object_oriented_programming/README.md

 # object_oriented_programming
 all the stuff realted to objected programming , starting with C++ but i will take it to python as well

+## Log of the tasks that i am doing in this repo

+- added folders for the initial things
+- will be studying the text book to learn the task